MightyCall Mobile MightyCall Mobile AppGoogle Play

 The signal is being blocked

-No, this does not mean that someone is trying to hack into your devices and stop them from getting signal.
+No, this does not mean someone is trying to hack into your devices and prevent them from receiving a signal.
 But signals, while they come from far off, can be stopped by something as simple as a thick wall.
 Likewise, being in a basement or elsewhere underground can cause issues.
-If when you drive through a tunnel your cell phone drops calls, this is why: your poor network connection is a result of the signal being blocked.
+If, when you drive through a tunnel, your cell phone drops calls, it’s because the signal is being blocked.

 It depends on the seriousness of the blocking.
-If your signal is extremely weak, then you can purchase a signal booster, which should be able to help you to get a better signal.
-But if you just have occasional issues, try moving to somewhere near a window, or away from whichever thing is causing the issues (sometimes just moving from one room to another can help).
+If your signal is extremely weak, you can purchase a signal booster, which should help you get a better signal.
+But if you have occasional issues, try moving to a spot near a window, or away from whatever is causing them (sometimes just moving from one room to another can help).

 There are too many people around